 - This tremolo pedal has a very unique shaping

 - The two lights will each blink with the tempo of their respective amplifiers

 Fulltone Custom Shop Supa-Trem2 Stereo Tremolo Pedal

 The Fulltone Custom also has a very stylish looking yellow coloration that also looks very industrial.
-This unique coloration will be at home in most pedal boards and pedal setups.
+This unique coloration will be at home on most pedal boards and pedal setups.
 The device has an all-metal construction that has raised edges on the side to protect the pedal from damage.
-Including the tap tempo button, this unique trem pedal has six unique settings so that you will be able to greatly change the behavior of your produced tremolos.
+Including the tap tempo button, this unique tremolo pedal has six unique settings so that you will be able to change the behavior of your produced tremolos substantially.

 With the Fulltone Custom Shop Supa-Trem2, you'll be able to hook up two amplifiers and two guitars via the dual input and output jacks.
 These extra connections allow a user to create a stereo panning effect with their tremolos.

 This is where this device differs from other pedals currently on the market and why I recommend this product.
 This phase correction dial uses the fact that this is a stereo tremolo pedal to balance out the different levels of the initial effect.
 When you have two amps wired into this particular effects pedal, the produced tones will come out of each amplifier at potentially differing rates.
 This stereo phase correlation can synch up if you'd like by turning the dial fully to the left.